 In immunology, we are currently leveraging multiple oligonucleotide strategies to downregulate the expression of Interferon Regulatory Factor 5 (IRF5).
 IRF5 activation is a master switch implicated in the inflammatory and fibrotic processes associated with non-alcoholic steatohepatitis, systemic lupus erythematosus, inflammatory bowel disease, rheumatoid arthritis, type 2 diabetes, asthma and neuropathic pain, among many others.
-We have observed knockdown of the problematic IRF5 protein both in vitro and in vivo.
-We are currently optimizing the EEV-PMO constructs and conducting experiments evaluating the delivery of IRF5-targeting EEV-PMOs in disease models.
-Results from these experiments, including potential proof-in-concept are expected in 2022.
-Pending positive results, we plan to select our first immunology therapeutic candidate by the end of 2023.
+We have observed knockdown of the problematic IRF5 mRNA and protein in macrophages, both in vitro and in vivo (in both wild type and disease models).
+We are currently optimizing the EEV-PMO constructs and conducting experiments evaluating the delivery of multiple IRF5-targeting constructs in disease models.
+Results from these experiments, including additional proof-in-concept data are expected in 2023.